 - How long does their average client typically work with them?
 Why does the relationship usually end?

-- Do they use a coach and/or participate in a peer group If no, why not?
+- Do they use a coach and/or participate in a peer group?
+If not, why not?

-Coaching relationships can become very personal and intimate as you reveal yourself to another person and begin to trust their confidence.
+As you tell someone more about yourself and start to trust them, coaching relationships can become very personal and close.
 In some cases, especially with more vulnerable leaders, the advice/counsel you are getting often becomes secondary to the growing professional and personal bond.
 Because of this, it becomes extremely hard to exit the relationship, even if it isn’t serving you well.
-I’ve seen many executives stick with a coach out of loyalty long after it has served their original purpose.
+I’ve seen many executives remain loyal to a coach long after it has served their original purpose.

 I advise you to be careful about whom you entrust with your leadership development and business future.
 Just because someone says they can do something doesn’t mean they should be the ones doing it.
 Don’t forget to ask for client references.
 Buyer beware!